eladtpro/azure-ai-services-client-side/README.md

 ## <a name="prepare"></a>Prepare the environment

 In this section we will cover the following:
 1. Get the repository.
-2. clone the repository to your local machine.
+2. Set the Next.js environment variables (.env).
-3. Set the Next.js environment variables (.env).
+3. Set the environment variables for the setup.sh script (.env.sh).
-4. Set the environment variables for the setup.sh script (.env.sh).
+4. Create App Registration service principal (GitHub secret).
-5. Create App Registration service principal.
-For letting the GitHub action to push the container image to the Azure Container Registry.
+For the GitHub action to push the container image to the Azure Container Registry.
-6. Save the service principal credentials in GitHub secrets and GitHub enviroment variables.
+5. Set the enviroment variables for the GitHub action.

 #### 1. Get the repository